-• Comment: The assumption that all the parameters other than τ are known seems unrealistic.
+Comment: The assumption that all the parameters other than τ are known seems unrealistic.
 In practice, the parameters of the exponential family distributions are typically unknown and are replaced by the corresponding estimates (such as MLEs).
 Similarly, in generalized linear models, the coefficients β are unknown and need to be replaced by suitable estimates (such as the estimates from estimating equation).
 The authors claimed that such extension is easy but did not provide any details or discussions.
 Based on my own experience, I believe that this is a nontrivial and important extension.
 Overall, the current setting seems rather narrow and may not be useful in real applications.

 Response: We understand and appreciate the referee's concerns about this.
-As noted earlier, in the revision, we will include a new subsection specifically to address the case when parameters are estimated rather than presumed known.
-We will also include comments and discussion in various other sections of the paper, to address the estimated parameter case.
-Thus, we will directly address this comment, by building-in the parameter estimation issue into the paper.
+As noted earlier, in the revision, we have included a new subsection specifically to address the case when parameters are estimated rather than presumed known.
+Thus, we directly address this comment, by building-in the parameter estimation issue into the paper.